 Due to limitations in weakref, finalizers can only be attached to wrapper objects, although they logically belong to the raw object.

-A byte buffer is defined as an object that implements seek()tell()read()readinto().
+A byte stream is defined as an object that implements seek()tell()read()readinto().

 password (str | None) – A password to unlock the PDF, if encrypted.
 Otherwise, None or an empty string may be passed.